mendixlabs/CKEditorForMendix/README.md

-# App Store Widget Boilerplate

-This boilerplate gives you all you need to start a new custom widget for Mendix 5.

-The boilerplate contains:

-- Directory structure.
-- Readme.md file.
-- License.
-- Javascript source.
-- XSD for package.xml, to configure properties of the widget, visible inside de Mendix business modeler.
+# CKEditor for Mendix

+This widget gives you a full version of the CKEditor with an extra button that allows you to create microflow links inside your HTML output.

 ## Contributing